 However, it’s important to bear in mind that if you do opt for the ‘social, domestic and pleasure’ van insurance class of use you won’t be able to use your van for any type of commercial or business use – doing so could risk invalidating your policy, even if you only use it for commercial purposes very occasionally.

 Does it cost more to insure a van that has been modified?

-Yes, modified van insurance usually costs more than insuring a van that hasn’t been modified, either because the vehicle modification increases the risk of the van being involved in an accident or because they increase the risk of theft.
+Yes, insuring a modified van usually costs more than insuring a van that hasn’t been modified, either because the vehicle modification increases the risk of the van being involved in an accident or because they increase the risk of theft.

 For instance, engine upgrades, performance enhancements or tinted windows could increase the chance of the driver being involved in a road traffic accident, while adding signage to your Transit van or Renault Trafic could increase the risk of the vehicle being targeted by thieves because it could lead them to believe there might be valuable tools inside.

 In addition, some aesthetic modifications, such as specialist paintwork, can result in a higher insurance claim if the vehicle is ever involved in an accident.

 Finally, commercial modifications such as the installation of roof bars or a tail lift, could increase the cost of your modified van insurance by adding enough weight to the van to push it into one of the higher van insurance groups.

 Is it possible to take out black box van insurance?